 Let rest at room temperature overnight to firm up.

-Store mice in an air tight container for up to 4 days.
+Store healthy Halloween mice in an air tight container for up to 4 days.

-Make it and watch all the kids squeel with excitement!
+Make it and watch all the kids squeal with excitement!
+Yeah, i had to go there:)

 5 Ingredient No Bake Brownie Mice